 Using Images in Extensible Documents

-You can display a variety of reports, charts, Cube Views, Excel spreadsheets, PDFs in an extensible document.
+You can display a variety of reports, charts, Cube Views, Excel spreadsheets, PDFs and rich text in an extensible document.
 Any one of these items can be used in a Word document, PowerPoint presentation, or Excel spreadsheet.